usnistgov/800-63-3/sp800-63c/sec6_presentation.md

 Conveyance of the assertion reference from the IdP to the subscriber as well as from the subscriber to the RP SHALL be made over an authenticated protected channel.
 Conveyance of the assertion reference from the RP to the IdP as well as the assertion from the IdP to the RP SHALL be made over an authenticated protected channel.

 When assertion references are presented, the IdP SHALL verify that the party presenting the assertion reference is the same party that requested the authentication.
-The IdP can do this by requiring the RP to authenticate itself when presenting the assertion reference to the IdP or through other similar means.
+The IdP can do this by requiring the RP to authenticate itself when presenting the assertion reference to the IdP or through other similar means (see [[RFC 7636](#RFC7636)] for one protocol's method of RP identification).

 ### 6.2.
 Front-channel Presentation